-Thin provisioning is an end-to-end storage provisioning solution.
+Thin provisioning is an end-to-end storage provisioning solution that offers just-in-time allocations.
 It requires planning for storage deployment and execution on the host and client application.
 Windows Server thin provisioning features serve as interfaces between the thin provisioning-capable storage and the host server.
 Thin provisioning features include thin provisioning logical unit (LUN) identification, threshold notification, handles for resource exhaustion, and space reclamation for delivering highly available and scalable storage provisioning service to end users.

 Thin Provisioning LUN Identification